ProjectPythia/pythia-foundations/preamble/how-to-use.md

 “launch Binder”.
 After a moment you should be presented with a notebook that you can interact with.
 I.e. you’ll be able to execute and even change the example programs.
-You’ll see that the code cells have no output at first, until you execute them by pressing “Shift
+You’ll see that the code cells have no output at first, until you execute them by pressing {kbd}`Shift`\+{kbd}`Enter`.
-\+ Enter”.
 Complete details on how to interact with a live Jupyter notebook are described in [Getting Started with Jupyter](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html).

 ### Interacting with Jupyter Books locally